 Carolina has a much lighter coat than her enclosure mates India and Caprichio.
 Her stripes are also much lighter and she has a lot of fluff around her face.

 Carolina lives on Oak Hill with Caprichio and India.
-Rajah Tiger lives on one side of her and Sebastian, Sheba, and Tarzan on the other.
+On one side is Rajah Tiger and on the other side Sebastian and Sheba Lions.

 It is estimated that 1/3 of all land mammals will be risk extinction by the year 2050 if the current trend continues.
 These animals are losing their habitats at an alarming rate.
 On average 300 football field’s worth of rainforest are cleared each hour for palm oil plantations.
 Palm oil is an easy and cheap crop to grow that is in over 50% of consumer goods.
 The area in which palm oil is planted is home to tigers, orangutans, and countless other species big and small that are vital to the Earth’s well being.